 Parks, Gardens and Playgrounds in London for Kids

-London is absolutely crammed with parks, lakes and playgrounds, the wild squirrel population is a big hit with those that aren’t used to them.
-My husband and I used to laugh at tourists taking photos of the squirrels, now my children chase them around with cameras, too.
+London is crammed with parks, lakes and playgrounds, the wild squirrel population is a big hit with those who aren’t used to them.
+My husband and I used to laugh at tourists taking photos of the squirrels, now my children chase them around with cameras too.

 You will find them wherever there is grass and trees.
 You’re quite likely to see wild red foxes in parts of London too.